TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GitHub/Index.rst

 Get notifications from GitHub
 =============================

-You can get notifications for activity in a repository (e.g. new pull requests or issues) by **watching** the repository:
+You can get notifications for activity in a repository (for example new pull requests or issues) by **watching** the repository: